 Back for the Dead: This shows up with a strange twist in Inkdeath.
 Basta was already dead and removed from the story, but when he was brought back as a monster, we aren't even told that it's him until Dustfinger recognizes him seconds before killing the creature.

-Bears Are Bad News: The Black Prince's bear is mostly for intimidation, but he is a bear after all...
+Bears Are Bad News: Averted with the Black Prince's bear.
+True, he may be used mostly for intimidation, but he is a bear.

 Becoming the Mask: Mo becomes the Bluejay, much to the distress of his wife and daughter.